d12frosted/elpa-mirror/gnu/denote-readme.txt

   The same as above except for the `:regexp' parameter are true for the `denote-backlinks' block.
-The block can be inserted at point with the command `denote-org-dblock-insert-backlinks' or by manually writing this in an Org file:
+The block can be inserted at point with the command `denote-org-extras-dblock-insert-backlinks' or by manually writing this in an Org file:

   ┌────
   │ #+BEGIN: denote-backlinks :sort-by-component nil :reverse-sort nil :id-only nil │
+  │ #+END:
+  └────

+  Finally, the `denote-missing-links' block is available with the command `denote-org-extras-dblock-insert-missing-links'.
+It is like the aforementioned `denote-links' block, except it only lists links to files that are not present in the current buffer.
+The parameters are otherwise the same:

+  ┌────
+  │ #+BEGIN: denote-missing-links :regexp "YOUR REGEXP HERE" :sort-by-component nil :reverse-sort nil :id-only nil │
   │ #+END:
   └────